MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-with-direct-routing-for-gcch-and-dod.md

 To see change the set of phone numbers that are included in the meeting invites of the users is your organization see [Set the phone numbers included on invites in Microsoft Teams](set-the-phone-numbers-included-on-invites-in-teams.md)

-## Audio Conferencing capabilities not supported in Audio Conferencing with Direct Routing for GCC High and DoD.
+## Audio Conferencing capabilities not supported in Audio Conferencing with Direct Routing for GCC High and DoD

 The following are Audio Conferencing capabilities that are not supported in Audio Conferencing with Direct Routing for GCC High and DoD: